no-tomatoes-tonight-or-id-scream/image-restorer-frontend/README.md

     - **[tailwindcss](https://tailwindcss.com/)**: A utility-first CSS framework for rapid UI development.
     - **[vue-router](https://router.vuejs.org/)**: The official router for Vue.js for managing page navigation.
     - **[vuetify](https://vuetifyjs.com/)**: A Material Design component framework for Vue.js.
-    - **[winterx/color4bg](https://github.com/winterx/color4bg.js)**: A JavaScript library for determining the best text color for a given background color.
+    - **[winterx/color4bg](https://github.com/winterx/color4bg.js)**: A Super easily generate dynamic, abstract, and visually stunning background images for your web pages based on WebGL and JavaScript.
+High performance.

   You can use the `npm list` in the project directory to see if these dependencies are already installed.